 img.
 Students in classroom, 1978 – Αμερικανική Γεωργική Σχολή Θεσσαλονίκης / American Agricultural School of Thessaloniki, CC BY-NC via Europeana.

 User engagement with Europeana collections is a serious task for Fifties in Europe Kaleidoscope project.
 With this event in Athens, organized at the Impact Hub Athens by NTUA, the project is launching an annotation campaign on Europeana content relating the 1950s.
+The campaign will be open for two months.
 Coventry University and KU LEUVEN will collaborate to the workshop, to help with facilitation of the event and feedback collection.

 Crowdsourcing refers to the outsourcing of tasks via an open call to an online community, and in the heritage sector, it often takes the form of inviting members of the public to annotate or describe digital objects in an online collection.
 Participants in the workshop will include amateurs and professionals, who are invited to contribute to two thematic crowdsourcing campaigns focused on the Fifties in Europe: